 SPOD analyses of the stratified wakes reveal the dominance of the VS mechanism in the near and far wake of both $\Fro = 2$ and $10$.
 Further analyses reveal that the energy in the frequencies around VS decays the slowest for $\Fro = 2$, followed by the $\Fro = 10$ and $\Fro = \infty$ wake, respectively.
 This implies that the body-induced coherence is prolonged in the stratified wakes compared to their unstratified counterpart.
 Partitioning the energy at $x/D=10-100$ between the wake core and outer wake region reveal that the energy appears in the outer wake region for (i) $Nt = 10-40$ in the $\Fro =2$ wake and (ii) $Nt=6-10$ in the $\Fro = 10$ wake.
 The elevated energy levels in the outer wake region are concentrated around the VS frequency in both wakes, indicating a link between the IGW generation mechanism and VS mechanism.
-This link is further confirmed by reconstructing the radial pressure wave flux $\langle p'u'_r\rangle$ in the $\Fro = 2$ wake using SPOD modes.
+The causal link is further confirmed by reconstructing the radial pressure wave flux $\langle p'u'_r\rangle$ in the $\Fro = 2$ wake using SPOD modes.
 Reconstructed $\langle p'u'_r\rangle$ shows a strong imprint of the VS mode at similar $Nt$ where we observe increased energy content in the outer wake region of the $\Fro =2$ wake.

-Comparison of the SPOD eigenspectrum between $\Rey = 5000$ and $\Rey = 50,000$ shows that although both the spectra look qualitatively similar with dominant peaks near the disk vortex shedding frequency, the relative contributions of the higher SPOD modes and frequencies were not the same.
-When comparing the cumulative modal content, the results showed that fewer SPOD modes and frequencies are required to capture the same amount of energy in the $\Rey = 5000$ wake than in the $\Rey = 50,000$ wake.
+Comparison of the SPOD eigenspectrum between $\Rey = 5000$ and $\Rey = 50,000$ shows that although both the spectra look qualitatively similar with dominant peaks near the disk vortex shedding frequency, the relative contributions of the higher SPOD modes and frequencies are not the same.
+When comparing the cumulative modal energy content, the results show that fewer SPOD modes and frequencies are required to capture the same amount of energy in the $\Rey = 5000$ wake than in the $\Rey = 50,000$ wake.